FlickerSoul/universe.observer/pages/posts/subtract-one-with-only-bit-operations-in-C-C++.md

 ---
-title: Subtract One With Only Bits Operation In C/++
+title: Subtract One With Only Bit Operations In C/++
 lang: en
 tags:
   - C++